karlospn/check-nuget-packages-for-security-vulnerabilities/README.md

-# How to validate in your CI/CD pipeline if any NuGet package on your application contains a security vulnerability
+# How to check on your CI/CD pipeline if your application has a NuGet package with a security vulnerability

 //TODO